Karnage-keo/karangekeo/README.md

 ### <ins>Creating a First Line IT Support Bot</ins>

+### Project Scope
 This project was rooted in the desire to find a solution for some of our more common issues that arrived into our service desk, and those in which the team will frequently solve with existing documented knowledge, or by referencing our knowledge base.

-### Project Ccope
 ### Project Design
 ### Project Proposal

-### Creating a First Line IT Support Bot
+### Project Costing
+### Project Proposal

+### Next project